shlomiassaf/resty-stone/README.md

 ### AdminUI separation:
 resty-stone create a clear separation between AdminUI configuration and REST domain configuration.

+See `example` directory to understand how to init a basic REST.

 ##IMPORTANT TODO:
 - Add API token authentication (currently relay on session, which is not CSRF proof).